World War I in literature: Poetry

 Published poets wrote over two thousand poems about and during the war.
 However, only a small fraction still is known today, and several poets that were popular with contemporary readers are now obscure.
 An orthodox selection of poets and poems emerged during the 1960s, which often remains the standard in modern collections and distorts the impression of World War I poetry.
-This selection tends to emphasise the horror of war, suffering, tragedy and anger against those that wage war.
+This selection tends to emphasize the horror of war, suffering, tragedy and anger against those that wage war.

 In the early weeks of the war, British poets responded with an outpouring of literary production.
 Rudyard Kipling's For all we have and are was syndicated extensively by newspapers in English speaking countries.
 Robert Bridges contributed a poem Wake Up, England! at the outbreak of war that he later wished suppressed., John Masefield, who later succeeded Bridges as poet laureate, wrote August, 1914, a poem that was admired widely.

-Wilfred Owen was killed in battle; but his poems created at the front did achieve popular attention after the war's end,.e.g., Dulce Et Decorum Est, Insensibility, Anthem for Doomed Youth, Futility and Strange Meeting.
+Wilfred Owen was killed in battle; but his poems created at the front did achieve popular attention after the war's end, e.g., Dulce Et Decorum Est, Insensibility, Anthem for Doomed Youth, Futility and Strange Meeting.
 In preparing for the publication of his collected poems, Owen tried to explain: